cytoscape/cy-jupyterlab/README.md

-# cy-jupyterlab
+# mime-rend1

-Jupyter lab widget for rendering graphs (networks:.cx, .json) using cytoscape.js
+A JupyterLab extension for rendering cx files.

 ## Prerequisites